Dr. Amber Sylvan

 Emotion Focused Therapy Often times, people end up in therapy because they are struggling with difficult emotions.
 EFT is an approach that changes your relationship with your emotions by promoting understanding of how your emotions can help you and teaching alternate ways of coping with difficult emotions.

 Dialectical-Behavioral Therapy (DBT) One of the key goals of DBT is to "create a life worth living."
-DBT is highly effective for people who struggle with chronic thoughts of suicide, self-harm, and Borderline Personality Disorder.
+DBT is highly effective for people who struggle with chronic thoughts of suicide, self-harm, and Borderline Personality Disorder, and has been found to be beneficial for multiple other issues as well.
 It is a structured approach that emphasizes emotional regulation, distress tolerance, mindfulness, and interpersonal effectiveness.
 Many of the concepts and skills found within DBT can be very helpful and impactful for people with a wide variety of problems.

 Psychodynamic Approaches Psychodynamic approaches underline the importance of how the past shapes us today.
 This can have an impact on patterns of behavior, relationships with others, and personality.
 Knowing and understanding these parts of ourselves can not only feel validating, but can empower us to move forward in our lives.